Announcing our bold, new campaign: "Cellular Agriculture for the Public Good."

 4. We talk to competing companies and laboratories.

 Our goal at New Harvest is to transcend private interests to work towards the public good of cellular agriculture.
 In order to do this, we talk to everyone.
-As might be expected in a burgeoning field, New Harvest is exposed to countless similar if not identical ideas.
+As might be expected in a burgeoning field, New Harvest staff and grantees are exposed to countless similar, if not identical, ideas.
 It is not up to us to stand in the way of competition.

-If New Harvest signed NDAs, we might appear to trade information across competitors.
+If New Harvest signed confidentiality agreements or NDAs, we might appear to trade information across competitors.
 This could turn into a legal mess that prevents us from achieving progress in cellular agriculture and fractures in the ecosystem.

 What really made the decision easy was learning from a seasoned VC that no respectable VC will sign an NDA either, for reasons similar to our own.